-The amount of phosphocreatine stored in muscles is small, Muscle can’t store very much phosphocreatine, though, and this system can’t produce as much total energy as the other two.
-The advantage of phosphocreatine, though, is that it can be used to regenerate ATP much faster than any other energy source.
+Muscle can’t store very much phosphocreatine, though, and thus the phosphocreatine system can’t produce as much total energy as the other two (the anaerobic and aerobic systems).
+The advantage of phosphocreatine as an energy source is that it can be used to regenerate ATP much faster than glucose or triglycerides.

-That is, the phosphocreatine system can’t produce much energy, but it can produce it almost immediately.
+You can think of the phosphocreatine system as an electric motor—it can’t produce much energy, but it can produce it almost immediately.

-It takes a long time for phosphocreatine to reach normal levels after a hard effort, sometimes as long as 5 minutes.
-(This is why taking creatine improves your performance–it improves the efficiency of your phosphocreatine system).
+The downside is that it takes a long time for phosphocreatine to “recharge” after a hard effort, sometimes as long as 5 minutes.
+(This is why taking creatine improves your performance—it improves the efficiency of your phosphocreatine system).

-After around 20 seconds of effort, the anaerobic energy system starts producing the majority of energy for ATP regeneration.
+After around 10 to 20 seconds of effort, the anaerobic energy system starts producing the majority of energy for ATP regeneration.